groupmm/playplot/docs/_sources/getting-started.rst.txt

 Multiprocessing limitations
 ---------------------------
-To be able to plot efficiently (and in interactive session at all), we need to use multiprocessing, to run each plot in its own process.
+To be able to plot efficiently (in an interactive session at all), we need to use multiprocessing to run each plot in its own process.
 So we need to run our plotting functions in different processes.
-The main process/thread does not block.
+So the main process/thread does not block.

-This is generally transparent to the user, but it complicates things like exception handling.
+This is generally transparent to the user but it complicates things like exception handling.

 It works well in interactive sessions like in a jupyter notebook.